Ujjwal-270/world-time-Flutter/README.md

-# world-time-Flutter
+# TimeLink
-The World Time App is a mobile application built using the Flutter framework, designed to provide users with real-time information about various locations around the world.
+TimeLink is a mobile application built using the Flutter framework, designed to provide users with real-time information about various locations around the world.
 The app offers a visually appealing and intuitive user interface, allowing users to view the current time and day/night status for different cities and regions.

 Key Features: